-But filling a multifamily building with people in recovery - or filling a block of houses with people in recovery - hardly emulates a biological family in a residential neighborhood.
-Instead of so-called "able-bodied" people in the surrounding dwelling units to act as role models, everybody is surrounded by other people in recovery.
+But filling a multifamily building with people in recovery - or even filling a block of houses with people in recovery - hardly emulates a biological family in a residential neighborhood.
+Instead of "clean and sober" people in the surrounding dwelling units to act as role models, everybody is surrounded by other people in recovery.
 It is difficult to imagine how such segregated living arrangements foster the normalization and community integration at the core of the community residence concept.
 Such arrangements are like a step back to the segregated institutions in which people with disabilities were placed before deinstitutionalization became the nation's policy more than half a century ago.

 These are among the reasons why spacing distances are so crucial to establishing an atmosphere in which community residences can enable their occupants to achieve normalization and community integration.
-And these are among the reasons that zoning should be treating these arrangements as the mini-institutions that they functionally are.
+And these are among the reasons that zoning should treat receivery communities as the mini-institutions that they functionally are.58